rossta/rossta.github.com/source/blog/2020-07-27-fixing-undefined-referenceerror-in-rails-6-webpacker.html.md

 * resolving dependencies
 * transforming dependencies (configuration)

-In this article, we'll illustrate how you can avoid common pitfalls in a new world of webpack on Rails.
+In this article, we'll illustrate how you can avoid common pitfalls in a new world of Webpack on Rails.

 # Expecting your bundled code to be available in an unbundled context
 ## Unbundled code